 Walking Holidays in Georgia

-The Transcaucasian Trail, being developed since 2015, is becoming a world-class, long-distance hiking trail more than 3,000 km in length, following the Greater and Lesser Caucasus Mountains and connecting roughly two dozen national parks and protected areas in the region.
+Our Georgia walking holidays include the beautiful regions of Svaneti and Tusheti and itineraries along the Transcaucasian Trail, which, being developed since 2015, is becoming a world-class, long-distance hiking trail more than 3,000 km in length, following the Greater and Lesser Caucasus Mountains and connecting roughly two dozen national parks and protected areas in the region.

 Where Do our Walking Holidays in Georgia Take Place?

 Bordering Europe, Asia and the Middle East, the region known variously as the Caucasus, the South Caucasus, or Transcaucasia is one of the most biologically, culturally and linguistically diverse regions in the world – yet one that few have had the chance to explore.
 Now, united by a shared vision of a long-distance trail network across the region, a growing community of local and international hikers, cartographers and conservationists is putting this hidden gem on the map to help ensure that the landscapes and heritage of the region can be enjoyed by future generations.

 Georgia is a country in the Caucasus region, located at the crossroads of Western Asia and Eastern Europe.
 It is bounded to the west by the Black Sea, to the north by Russia, to the south by Turkey and Armenia, and to the southeast by Azerbaijan.
 The capital and largest city is Tbilisi.
 Georgia is approximately the size of Ireland and covers a territory of 69,700 square kilometers (26,911 sq mi).
 Its 2017 population is about 3.718 million.